easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 Including the `.git` folder in the sources is inherently time-dependent as it contains information about the clone action itself, which hinders the creation of a reproducible tarball.

+---

+## Detect Fortran `.mod` files in `GCCcore` installations { : #mod_files }

+Fortran `.mod` files should not be mixed between compilers.
+As `GCCcore` installed software is available for use by software installed with other compilers, such as the Intel Fortran compiler, this means that software that produces Fortran `.mod` files should not be at the `GCCcore` level.

+By default `.mod` there will be a warning if `.mod` files are detected.
+This can be changed to a build failure with the command line option `--fail-on-mod-files-gcccore`.

+If the software uses the `.mod` extension for a different type of file then the EasyConfig variable `skip_mod_files_sanity_check` can be set to mark that this use is expected.